-Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date 32.
+The Government response and ITSR expectation sections of this table are the formal responses to the SCOI final report announced in February 2005.

 RailCorp should progressively implement, within a reasonable time, level 2 automatic train protection (ATP).

+Agency Status ITSR assessment Target date RailCorp Open Acceptable response 31/07/2011

 Requires further detailed review.
 The government supports the implementation of additional train protection systems.
 Implementation of level 2 ATP as detailed in the recommendation would involve the replacement of all line-side signalling on the RailCorp network with on-train control systems.
-In addition every intraand inter-state train accessing the network would also need to be equipped with level 2 ATP technology.
+In addition every intra- and inter-state train accessing the network would also need to be equipped with level 2 ATP technology.

 RailCorp has already retained consultants to undertake evaluation and risk assessment regarding implementation of additional automatic train protection systems on the RailCorp network.
-RailCorp will work with the Australian Rail Track Corporation (which operates the interstate network) to develop, in conjunction with ITSR and interstate rail regulators, a national standard for an automatic train A detailed technical review of available options.
+RailCorp will work with the Australian Rail Track Corporation (ARTC) - which operates the interstate network - to develop, in conjunction with ITSR and interstate rail regulators, a national standard for an automatic train protection system.

+RailCorp will also undertake a comprehensive review which will include a risk assessment, technical feasibility and cost benefit analysis of introducing level 1 ATP as well as level 2 ATP, as recommended by the Commission.
+Consistent with recommendation 34 any future options will need to be assessed by independent verification of acceptable risk.

+A detailed technical review of available options.
 This is to be a project led by RailCorp.
-The major outcome of the project is to be a business case to support a government decision concerning implementation of ATP.
-RailCorp Open Acceptable response 31/07/2011
+The major outcome of the project is to be a business implementation of ATP.

+Status at April 2011

+The case to support a government decision concerning supply contacts awarded in February 2011 covers stage 1 implementation of the ATP program and involves:

+- supply of ATP equipment for RailCorp's OSCAR and Tangara fleets - installation of ATP equipment to 600 kilometres of the CityRail network - a trial of ETCS level 2 between Sutherland and Cronulla.

+This indicates closure - subject to the implementation of an approved program or plan.

-^{} This is an indicative timeframe which has been agreed to by the agency responsible and ITSR.
+\ This is an indicative timeframe which has been agreed to by the agency responsible and ITSR.